farissaR/Expert-System-Detecting-Malnutrition-in-Children/README.md

 data in 2017.

-Child nutrition monitoring is carried out through the Kartu Menuju Sehat (KMS) and done once a month at the Posyandu, but some very important growth indicators in recognizing child nutrition problems are not listed in the Kartu Menuju Sehat.
+Child nutrition monitoring is carried out through the Kartu Menuju Sehat (KMS) and done once a month at the Posyandu, but some of a very important growth indicators in recognizing child nutrition problems are not listed in the Kartu Menuju Sehat.
 This study aims to design an expert system that can detect the condition of malnutrition using the Certainty Factors method that works using expert